Owosso, Michigan

-Owosso (/oʊˈwɒsoʊ, ə-/ oh-WOS-oh-,_-ə--) is the largest city in Shiawassee County in the U.S. state of Michigan.
+Owosso (/oʊˈɒsoʊ/ oh-OS-oh) is the largest city in Shiawassee County in the U.S. state of Michigan.
 The population was 14,714 at the 2020 census.
 It is located 29 mi west of Flint, and 32 mi northeast of Lansing.
 The city is mostly surrounded by Owosso Township on its west, but the two are administered autonomously.
 The city was named after Chief Wosso, an Ojibwe leader of the Shiawassee area.

 History

 19th century

 Alfred L. and Benjamin O. Williams were early European-American settlers in the area.
 They were joined by Elias Comstock, who built the first permanent home in the settlement.
 Dr. John B. Barnes, a physician and a judge, and Sophronia King Barnes moved to Owosso in 1842.
 They lived on Oliver and Water streets where they operated an Underground Railroad waystation, where they provided aid and shelter for enslaved African Americans.

 Owosso was incorporated as a city in 1859, at which time it had 1,000 people.
 The city's first mayor was Amos Gould, a judge originally from New York.
 Many other settlers also migrated across the Northern Tier from New York and New England.
 In 1876, the city organized its fire department.